 Where to watch today’s Ontario election announcements

-Ontario’s political party leaders will be spending the day officially launching their election campaigns.
+All four of Ontario's party leaders will be starting day two of the election campaign with a big platform announcement.

-All four of the party leaders will be in the Greater Toronto Area Wednesday before meeting with supporters and volunteers at election kickoff rallies or meet-and-greets.
+The Liberals and NDP will spend the rest of the day either speaking with the media or making short stops to tout previously announced promised while the Green Party will be participating in a debate and a townhall.

 The main announcements will be streamed live on CTVNewsToronto.ca and on the CTV News app.